oh Fermi and your paradox

 the trouble with theropods

 Let's say an advanced alien race came to Earth 230 million years ago.
 They would have found it teeming with theropods.
-That's not a great environment in which to start a new colony.
+That's not a great environment in which to start a new colony if your bodies are made of sweet sweet meat.
 So maybe they checked in every 50,000 years to see whether conditions had improved.
 But the problem kept persisting: the early Eorapters eventually gave way to Ceolophysis and then Ceratosaurus and then Allosaurus and then to T-rex.
 You can't live with theropods, and they were far too numerous to hunt down.
 By T-rex's time, there had been theropods for 170 million years.
 That's a lot of once-every-50,000-years visits.
 Frankly, it wouldn't surprise me if they'd just gotten fed up in visit 3,400 or so and dropped an asteroid on poor old Earth.
-And then they come back and find the place still teeming with theropods (in the form of terror birds).
+And then they came back once more only to find the place still teeming with theropods (in the form of terror birds).
+At this point, if I were them, I'd put up a warning beacon saying something simple like, "warning: therapods".

 My point here is that theropods would have kept any visitors at bay virtually forever.
 Also, that theories that might sound plausible but are of course unprovable don't tend to help.